All-NBA Team: 1946–47 to 1954–55

 From the 1946–47 season to 1954–55 season, the All-NBA Team was composed of two teams, each with five roster spots, except when there were ties.
 During this period, players were selected without regard to position.

 1955–56 to 1987–88

 From the 1955–56 season to 1987–88 season, the All-NBA Team was composed of two teams, each with five roster spots, except when there were ties.
-During this time, players were selected with regard to position; they are listed according to position in the following descending order: two forwards, one center and two guards.
+During this time, players were selected with regard to position.

-1988–89 to present
+1988–89 to 2022–23

-Since the 1988–89 season, the All-NBA Team has been composed of three teams, each with five roster spots, except when there are ties.
-Players are selected with regard to position; they are listed according to position in the following descending order: two forwards, one center and two guards.
+From the 1988–89 season through the 2022–23 season, the All-NBA Team was composed of three teams, each with five roster spots, except when there were ties.
+Players were selected with regard to position.

+From 2023–24

+Starting with the 2023–24 season, the All-NBA Team consists of three teams selected without regard to position, each with five roster spots, except when there are ties.
+Players will be listed in order of points received in voting; those tied on points will be listed in alphabetic order by family name.